SuperHouse/MOAC/README.md

 Firmware
 --------
-The "Firmware" directory contains multiple versios.
+The "Firmware" directory contains multiple versions.
 We have experimented with different OLEDs and libraries during development, so this is a collection of the different firmware versions.